still-js/cli/README.md

 <br>

 #### Brief Documentation
-A complete documentation is not yet available as the work is in progress, anyway there is quite of content and documentation available on the Github, <a href="https://still-js.github.io/stilljs-doc/" target="_blank">click here</a>.
+A complete documentation is not yet available, as the work is in progress, anyway there is quite of content and documentation available on the Github, <a href="https://still-js.github.io/stilljs-doc/" target="_blank">click here</a>.

 <br>

 #### 1. Instalation

-The official documentation concerning environment set up and project creation can be found <a href="https://still-js.github.io/stilljs-doc/installation-and-running/" target="_blank">here</a>.
+The official documentation concerning environment set up and project creation can be found <a href="https://still-js.github.io/stilljs-doc/installation-and-running/" target="_blank">here</a>; cli tools needs to be installed globally as follow bellow:

 ```
 npm i @stilljs/cli -g